SmokinCaterpillar/pypet/doc/source/manual/misc.rst

     Thanks to Owen Mackwood for his SNEP toolbox which provided the initial ideas for this project

+* Thanks to Mehmet Nevvaf Timur for his work on the SCOOP integration and the ``'NETQUEUE'`` feature.

 *

     Thanks to the `BCCN Berlin`_, the Research Training Group GRK 1589/1, and the